mchenggit/kabanero-event/architecture/README.md

 - A pull request requires the following status checks before code may be merged back to `master`:
    - code review
    - test build
-- A test build is triggered automatically for each pull request, and upon successful test build, the status check for test build is automatically marked successful.
+- A test build is triggered automatically for each pull request, and upon successful test build, the status check for test build is automatically marked successful in the pull request.

 The pipeline is shown below: